Noticing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to let a professional like one from Golden Seal Service Experts in Saint Charles work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be completely content with our furnace repair in Saint Charles.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be functioning properly if your furnace inducer motor switches on in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds afterward.

 Your furnace will demonstrate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.